 - Parking: Takakkaw Falls Parking Lot

-Takakkaw Falls is not much of a hike for most, but it hits the spot if you’re looking for something short and sweet.
+Any visitor to the park needs to add this waterfall to their Yoho itinerary.
+Takakkaw Falls is not much of a hike for most, but it hits the spot if you want something short and sweet.
 Many of the best hikes in Yoho also leave from the parking lot and provide views of the falls.
+This Canadian Rockies waterfall is spectacular, and at a height of 373 meters, it’s the second tallest waterfall in Canada.

-This Canadian Rockies waterfall is spectacular, and at the height of 373 meters, it’s the second tallest waterfall in Canada.
-Its name even comes from the Cree word meaning “wonderful.”
+The name Takakkaw Falls even comes from the Cree word meaning “wonderful.”
 It’s a dizzying sight that can be seen throughout the valley, and it reaches its peak in the early spring/summer when the heavy snow begins to melt.
+Though it’s important to note that Tak Falls is only accessible when the Yoho Valley Road opens in Mid June.

 Burgess Shale Fossil Hike